Gaylord Carter: Radio, television, and postwar career

 He spent the war years serving in the Navy as a film officer in Alaska.
 Following the war he resumed his radio career, playing for such shows as Bride and Groom, The Whistler and Suspense.
-He then moved on to television in the 1950s where he was the musical accompanist on The Pinky Lee Show, the association with which produced a 78rpm children's record on the Decca label that included Carter's rousing "Pinky Lee" theme on the Hammond.
+He then moved on to television in the 1950s where he was the musical accompanist on The Pinky Lee Show, the association with which produced a 78 rpm children's record on the Decca label that included Carter's rousing "Pinky Lee" theme on the Hammond.
 In 1961-1962 Carter had another local show of his own, Everybody Sing with Gaylord, on Los Angeles channel 13 KCOP-TV.
 No known videotapes or kinescopes exist of this program.
 In 1959 Carter spearheaded a revival of silent movies, beginning at the Rialto Theater in South Pasadena, California with Douglas Fairbanks' The Mark of Zorro.
 During these years he also continued to perform occasional live organ concerts, both at those few theatres which had maintained their silent era organs, such as South Pasadena's Rialto Theatre and Seattle's Paramount Theatre, as well as public venues with theatre organs, such as the Pasadena Civic Auditorium.
 He also made recordings on several of these vintage instruments, releasing numerous albums on the Artisan, RCA Victor, Malar, Pelican, New World, Win Mil, Delos and FTC labels.
 Carter had previously recorded pipe organ and Hammond organ singles during the 1940s on the Capitol, Black & White, and Imperial labels.
 Also, the pioneer "program music" impresario C.P.
 MacGregor made recordings of Carter in the 1940s.
 MacGregor had a recording studio located on Western Ave. in Los Angeles.
 These were Hammond organ solos, and are astonishing upon the listening as regards the musical styles and technique Carter displays in them.